 We all have our best car books from our childhood too.
 Anything from small Ladybird copies to encyclopaedias on car designs.
 These things taught us everything we needed to know about cars when growing up.
 And the fact is simple, we won't ever stop learning.

 Because of this, new books simply don't stop being published.
 Whether they're classic car books or cover something brand new, people always have an urge for them.
 We've read and reviewed three new releases in the past month or so.
-Read on to see what's been taking up space on our bookshelves this December before we begin the new year.
+Read on to see what's been taking up space on our bookshelves this February.

 Pros